Service Availability Policy — Delivery Zone

 3. Scheduled Maintenance

-Where possible, we schedule maintenance during low-traffic hours (typically 01:00–05:00 EET, Eastern European Time).
+Where possible, we schedule maintenance during low-traffic hours (typically 01:00–05:00 Finland time, Europe/Helsinki).

 We will provide at least 24 hours' advance notice via in-app announcement or email for any planned maintenance expected to cause more than 5 minutes of API or dashboard downtime.
 For minor maintenance (expected impact under 5 minutes), we may not provide advance notice but will log it as a maintenance event.